 Presently the Padua Possibilities Program services, Robinson School, Martin Luther King Academy for Boys and Sherman Elementary.

-The Padua Possibilities Program consists of four elements:
+The Padua Possibilities Program consists of several elements:

 Academic Assistance – students complete schoolwork that they could miss during an out of school suspension.

 Coaching Conversation – a Social Work MSW Intern meets with each child to help understand the incident which led to a suspension and to explore alternative ways of responding when in a similar situation.
 If necessary the Social Work Intern and/or the Director contact the school and family concerning the incident.

 Peace Education – Each day the student participates in a one-hour group session on peace education.
 The students learn about using their personal power for good.
 They reflect on the lives of great heroes who live by peaceful principles, especially Martin Luther King.
 Padua Center uses the Boystown Alternative to Suspension program in addition to the Peace Power program developed by Padua Center.

 Physical Exercise – Each day the children spend time in physical exercise and play.
 We believe that a child’s health is important to the learning process.
 Exercise and play is essential for them.